 As commercial vehicles, big trucks are owned and operated by business interests.
 They are also heavily regulated by state and Federal government.
 The combination of commercial and governmental interests in big trucks makes any accident claim involving a truck more complex than most other vehicle accidents.

-It is smart to consult a trucking accident lawyer in California immediately after an accident with an 18-wheeler or semi-truck.
-Here’s why.
+It is smart to consult an experienced trucking accident lawyer in California immediately after an accident with an 18-wheeler or semi-truck.
+Here’s why:

 - The destructive force and increased risk of serious personal injury and property damage